 This aspect is easy to understand if you have made a video call to a friend or family member.
 And even if you haven’t, then also it is general intelligence to understand the importance of good amount of light at your face, a clean-clutter-free background (which otherwise is a distraction to the interviewer) and break-free internet signals.

 Avani Parekh, Director of Empathy, SHEORES explains it like this: “Your appearance matters and first impression is usually the last when it comes to an interview.
 A shabby appearance whether yours or that of your background, will only get you a negative score.”

-At times, despite good signal on either side, you may not be audible to one another.
+At times, despite good signal on either side, you may not be audible during a digital video interview.
 Do not hesitate to ask a question again.
 And do it in a manner you would have done in person, be polite.
 Don’t lean forward to adjust signals mid-way an interview unless really required.

 “And to top it all, the subject knowledge will continue to be the key to sway the outcome of the interview,” says an assuring and smiling Rajneesh Singh who has been the Network18 Group-HR chief in the past.